davidszt2/AirfoilOptimizer/README.md

 # AirfoilOptimizer
-Python tool to optimize airfoils with different techniques
+Python tool to optimize airfoils with different techniques.
+Now public for portfolio purposes!